Latte Art for Beginners: First Steps Toward the Rose

 First steps toward the rose

-Latte art is the visible reward of well-prepared milk.
-A rose in the cup doesn't come out of nowhere: it's the result of properly textured milk, a precise motion, and a lot of practice.
-Here's where to start.
+Latte art is the visible reward of well-done milk work.
+A rose in the cup doesn’t come from nowhere: it is the result of properly textured milk, a precise gesture, and lots of practice.
+Here’s where to start.

 ★ TO MASTER FIRST

-Before drawing anything, your milk needs to have the right texture.
-Milk that is too foamy (visible bubbles) or too thin (not enough microfoam) will make latte art impossible.
-The milk should have the shiny appearance of silky paint.
+Before drawing anything, your milk must have the right texture.
+Milk that is too foamy (visible bubbles) or too liquid (not enough microfoam) will make latte art impossible.
+The milk should have the shiny look of silky paint.

 TEXTURE